Irene Pepperberg: Research work

 Although parrots have long been known for their capacities in vocal mimicry, Pepperberg set out to show that their vocal behavior could have the characteristics of human language.
 She worked intensively with a single grey parrot, Alex, and reported that he acquired a large vocabulary and used it in a sophisticated way, which is often described as similar to that of a four-year-old child.
 Alex could understand labels to describe objects, colors, shapes, and materials.
 Pepperberg and her colleagues sought to show that Alex could differentiate meaning and syntax, so that his use of vocal communication was unlike the relatively inflexible forms of "instinctive" communication that are widespread in the animal kingdom.
 Although such results are always likely to be controversial, and working intensively with a single animal always incurs the risk of Clever Hans effects, Pepperberg's work has strengthened the argument that humans do not hold the monopoly on the complex or semi-complex use of abstract communication.
 With interspecies communication, Pepperberg speculated that grey parrots are comparable to primates, having similar social systems.

 Some researchers believe that the training method that Pepperberg used with Alex, (called the model/rival technique) holds promise for teaching autistic and other learning-disabled children who have difficulty learning language and communication skills, numerical concepts and empathy.
 When some autistic children were taught using the same methods Pepperberg devised to teach parrots, their response exceeded expectations.

 From work with the single subject Alex, Pepperberg and her colleagues have gone on to study additional grey parrots, and also parrots of other species.
 Other notable parrot subjects of her research have been Griffin, Arthur, and Athena.
 Alex was found dead on the morning of September 6, 2007, and was seemingly healthy the previous day.
-On September 10, 2007, Alex's necropsy revealed no discernible cause of death.
+Alex's necropsy revealed no discernible cause of death, though it was later stated to be "either a fatal arrhythmia, heart attack or stroke" associated with arteriosclerosis.